 - Network perimeter security

-The use of frameworks and architectures that are optimized for securely storing data in cloud environments
+- The use of frameworks and architectures that are optimized for securely storing data in the cloud

 5. Compliance Requirements